qwfy/doc-browser/README.md

 1. Install the font [Input Mono](http://input.fontbureau.com/), it is free for personal use.
 (In a later version you can specify the font you want to use)

-2. Install the Haskell tool [stack](https://docs.haskellstack.org/en/stable/install_and_upgrade/)

-3. This application uses [Qt 5](http://qt-project.org/), make sure you have it installed.
+2. This application uses [Qt 5](http://qt-project.org/), make sure you have it installed.
+You also need [Qt WebEngine](https://wiki.qt.io/QtWebEngine), install it if it doesn't come with your Qt installation, on Arch Linux, this is provided by the [extra/qt5-webengine](https://www.archlinux.org/packages/extra/x86_64/qt5-webengine/) package.

+3. Install the Haskell tool [stack](https://docs.haskellstack.org/en/stable/install_and_upgrade/).

+4. The build process depends on an executable called `c2hs`, you can install it using your package manager, or use the instruction below.

+5. You may also need an executable called `happy`, if the build process reports that this is missing, install it in a similar manner with c2hs.

 Finally, run these commands in the shell to build and install the application:

     git clone 'https://github.com/qwfy/doc-browser.git'
     cd doc-browser

+    # optionally, install `c2hs` if not already installed:
+    # stack install c2hs

     stack install

+    # optionally, install `happy` if the above command complains the lack of `happy`:
+    # and run `stack install` again after the installation
+    # stack install happy

     echo "binary installed to $(stack path --local-bin)"

 Note, due to a restriction of stack, you shouldn't delete the `.stack-work` directory inside the source code directory you just cloned after the build, for the installed binary still need to access files in it.
 If you really don't want to depends on this `.stack-wrok` directory, you can copy the `ui` directory of this repository to somewhere, say `/foo/ui`, and then start this application with `doc_browser_datadir=/foo doc-browser` instead of the usual `doc-browser`.
 This annoying situation will be handled when this application gets a packaging system for various operating systems.